 I roasted a couple of chickens the other night and will write about roasting chickens another time.
-I thought as long as I was roasting one whole chicken; I might as well roast two and use the meat from the second chicken for something else.
-And as long as I was going to roast chicken, I might as well roast a bunch of vegetables too.
+As long as I was roasting one whole chicken, I might as well roast two and use the meat from the second chicken for something else.
+And as long as I was going to roast chicken, I might as well roast some vegetables.

-I put together a recipe and it was good but thought it needed a little more flavor help so I wrote to my friend Chef Ricco, who happens to be working in India right now starting a restaurant, and asked what I could have done to make this recipe better.
-The recipe below is a combination of what I came up with and Chef Ricco's suggestions.
+I put together a good recipe but thought it needed a bit of flavor help, so I wrote to my friend Chef Ricco, who is currently working in India starting a restaurant, and asked what I could have done to make this recipe better.
+The recipe below combines what I came up with and Chef Ricco's suggestions.

 Roast Chicken Alternatives

-I hope you enjoy it and please write and make your own suggestions or comments.
+I hope you enjoy it, and please write and make your suggestions or comments.

 Penne with Chicken & Peas in a Cream Sauce